June 19-July 24, 2022

 On Madeline Island, June 19-July 24, 2022

 - Full participation in the Fellowship String Quartet Program, which provides retreat-like setting for study, rehearsal, and performance, and access to our outstanding faculty for coaching and mentorship.
-Faculty include members of Brooklyn Rider, the American String Quartet, Arianna String Quartet, and The Schumann Quartett; violinists Carolyn Huebl, Min-Jeong Koh, Kyu-Young Kim, and Jonathan Swartz; violists Sabina Thatcher, Masumi Rostad, and Ivo Van Der Werff; and cellists Andrés Díaz, Melissa Kraut, Pitnarry Shin, and Felix Wang.
+Faculty include members of Brooklyn Rider, the American String Quartet, and Arianna String Quartet; violinists Carolyn Huebl, Min-Jeong Koh, Kyu-Young Kim, and Jonathan Swartz; violists Sabina Thatcher, Masumi Rostad, and Ivo Van Der Werff; and cellists Andrés Díaz, Melissa Kraut, Pitnarry Shin, and Felix Wang.

 - Quartet will be designated as Mentored Teachers and work alongside our faculty.
 Each individual will be provided guidance and experience coaching chamber music.